Test-Time 3D Occupancy Prediction: Proposed Approach

-To mitigate the inherent noise and errors in lifted 2D semantic labels (Eq. \eqref{eq:semantic}) and estimated flow vectors (Eq. \eqref{eq:flow}), we introduce a Trilateral Radial Basis Function (TRBF) kernel for periodic smoothing and denoising, improving the spatial and temporal coherence of occupancy predictions by leveraging spatial, radiometric, and semantic affinities among Gaussians.

-\textbf{Trilateral RBF Kernel.} Unlike uniform aggregation, our TRBF kernel leverages the covariance structure of 3D Gaussians to guide anisotropic information propagation, preserving local object structures and semantic boundaries.
-Formally, for each $\mathbf{m}_i\in\mathbf{G}_i^{(t)}$, the kernel smoothing is defined as a deformable convolutional over its nearest neighbors:
+Following 3DGS \cite{3DGS}, our model refines Gaussian parameters at test time by minimizing a loss that enforces color consistency, with sky regions intentionally masked out as in \cite{DrivingGaussian}.
+Optionally, to further mitigate the inherent noise and errors in VFMs' predictions and tracking results, we introduce a Trilateral Radial Basis Function (TRBF) kernel for periodic smoothing and denoising.
+TRBF kernel improves the spatial and temporal coherence of occupancy predictions by leveraging spatial, radiometric, and semantic affinities among Gaussians for anisotropic information propagation while preserving local structures and semantic boundaries.
+Formally, for each $\mathbf{m}_i\in\mathbf{G}_i^{(t)}$, the kernel smoothing is defined as a deformable convolution over its nearest neighbors: